red/web-redlake/blog-STG/3-Intro to PEG.md

 ## What is a grammar?

-A grammar is a set of rules that describe what a piece of text should look like, often in an (abstract) syntax tree form.
+A grammar is a set of rules that describe what a piece of text should look like, often in an (abstract) syntax tree.
 There are various classes of grammars, such as recursive-descent (LL(k)) - a top down form, LALR - also top-down - so we have a top-down family.
 Then we have PEG parsers, and packrat parsers, that typically execute PEG parsers via memoization (memoization is the fact that you compute an expression once, so it speeds up parsing.
 The downside